Edit this wiki page Follow

 Profile

 Hiroshi Yamauchi was the President of Nintendo Co.
 Ltd. for more than fifty years.
 During his reign, he transitioned the company from a playing card manufacturer into one of the world's leading video game hardware and software developers.
-Initially, Yamauchi championed creating arcade games while he set his eyes on expanding to the lucrative American market.
-Of course, Nintendo would enjoy enormous success with several arcade games, especially the classic Donkey Kong.
-However, the most important move Yamauchi made during this time was discovery of the young designer of Donkey Kong, Shigeru Miyamoto.
+He also became the owner of the Seattle Mariners baseball team in 1992.
+In 2008, he was Japan's wealthiest businessman.
+Yamauchi died of pneumonia on early September 19, 2013, at the age of 85 years old.

 After the success of several large arcade titles, Nintendo's prospects seemed bright.
 However, the video game industry crashed in 1983 and the production of games slowed down significantly.
 Despite evidence to the contrary, Yamauchi was convinced that video games could still prove to be a strong industry.
 It was his particular style of business leadership that would spearhead the revamping of the video game business model.
-Yamauchi attributed much of the failures on the part of Atari, especially their very relaxed (and constantly partying) executives.
+Yamauchi attributed much of the industry's failures on the part of Atari, especially their very relaxed (and constantly partying) executives.

-Yamauchi's successes in building Nintendo into a video game industry powerhouse were marred by some decisions made during and after the SNES era of the early to mid-1990s.
-After halting the development of a CD-format add-on for the SNES that had been in development in conjunction with Sony, the scorned Sony went on to develop and release the first PlayStation.
+Yamauchi's successes in building Nintendo into a video game industry powerhouse were marred by some decisions made during and after the SNES era of the early to mid-1990's.
+After halting the development of a CD format add-on for the SNES that had been in development in conjunction with Sony, the scorned Sony went on to develop and release the first PlayStation.
 It was also ultimately Yamauchi's decision to continue use of the cartridge format for the Nintendo 64, leading some very high profile developers such as Squaresoft to abandon development for Nintendo hardware and move to Sony's platform and its CD-ROM media.

 Successor